 Iran has become a brilliant centre of Islamic civilizationclick to view Iran 1453AD

 Iraq is now ruled by a tribe from central Asia called the Black Sheep Turksclick to view Iraq 1453AD

-The history of India has entered a new phase with the dominance of Muslim-ruled states throughout most of the subcontinent.click to view India and South Asia 1453AD
+In the wake of the rise and decline of the Delhi sultanate, Muslim-ruled states now cover most of the Indian subcontinentclick to view India and South Asia 1453AD

 Over the past two centuries, most of the Middle East has come under the rule of two major powers.
 The Ottoman empire sent its armies east from Asia Minor to conquer Syria in 1516, Egypt in 1517, western Arabia (the Hejaz and Yemen) in the following years, and Iraq in 1534.
 The Ottomans have brought much needed peace and stability to these countries, and a measure of economic progress.
 To the east has arisen the other major Middle Eastern power, Safavid Iran.
 Under the Safavids, Iran has experienced a period of great cultural achievement, particularly in architecture.